Grow Healthy Plants Through Composting

 This pandemic introduced us to the new normal where we spend more time at home.
-One of the major activities that are helping us keep the lockdown fatigue at bay is growing healthy plants and tending to our gardens.
-Not only does it keep us busy during these uncertain times but it also allows us to become full-fledged “plant parents” with green thumbs.
+One of the major activities that helped us keep the lockdown fatigue at bay was growing healthy plants and tending to our gardens and indoor plants.
+Not only does it keep us busy during these uncertain times but it also allowed us to become full-fledged “plant parents” and grow a green thumb.

-There are many ways to grow healthy plants because each kind of plant has different requirements.
-Soil is one of the most crucial steps in growing a plant because it holds the plant from its roots and stores the nutrients for the plants to grow.
+There are many ways to grow healthy plants because each kind of plant has a different requirement.
+Soil is one of the most crucial steps in growing plants because it holds the plant from its root and stores the nutrients for the plants to grow.
 Composting is a way to ensure that the soil you use has the necessary nutrients to grow your plant.
-Not only does it help produce healthy plants, but it is also a sustainability practice.
+Not only does it help produce healthy plants but also aids in sustainability efforts.
+These plants can help our mental health and improve and purify the air quality.

 Composting is a means for producing nutrient-rich soil for plants.

 Composting is the method of collecting food scraps and other materials that can be broken down and become a fertilizer for your plants.
 Not only does composting help grow healthy plants, but it also benefits our environment because segregating food scraps and other materials from our household waste prevents them from being dumped in landfills.
-Eliminating these materials in landfills can reduce the amount of methane and greenhouse gases, thus lessening our carbon footprint.
+Eliminating these materials in landfills can reduce the amount of carbon monoxide, methane, formaldehyde from the air, and greenhouse gases thus lessening our carbon footprint.

 Knowing where to place your compost is an important step to beginning your composting journey.

-It is also important to plan where to place your compost.
-You must situate it near a water source and an area in your house that receives an ample amount of sunlight.
-You would want to avoid dried-out compost, and too much sunlight may cause just that.
+It is also important to plan where to place your compost bin.
+The recommendation of experts is that you situate your compost near a water source and an area in your house that receives an ample amount of sunlight.
+You would want to avoid dried-out compost and too much sunlight may cause just that.
 You also want to avoid making your compost too wet.
-It is important to keep these elements balanced to have effective compost that will produce healthy plants.
+It is important to keep these elements balanced to have effective compost and ergo, have healthy plants.

 Step 2: Choose What To Put In Your Compost to Grow Your Healthy Plants